 - 4.1 Librarians may contribute to the field of library and information science through research, scholarly work and other creative activity.
-Such activity should be taken into account in assessment for promotion. - 4.2 Factors which may be considered include, but are not limited to: - a) research, scholarship, and critical, creative, professional or developmental work - b) The dissemination of such work through publication, demonstration, presentation or other means appropriate to the discipline - c) editorial, reviewing and refereeing duties; - d) scholarship as demonstrated by advanced study and research in library and information science and/or subject specialization.
+Such activity should be taken into account in assessment for promotion. - 4.2 Factors which may be considered include, but are not limited to: - a) research, scholarship, and critical, creative, professional or developmental work - b) The dissemination of such work through publication, demonstration, presentation or other means appropriate to the discipline - c) editorial, reviewing and refereeing duties;

-Article 3.2.2 AGENTS OF EVALUATION
+d) scholarship as demonstrated by advanced study and research in library and information science and/or subject specialization.

-Article 3.2.2.1 LIBRARIAN EVALUATION COMMITTEE (LEC)
+ARTICLE 3.2.2 AGENTS OF EVALUATION

-1.0 The Librarian Evaluation Committee (LEC) is a Standing Committee of the Library charged with the responsibility of reviewing and making recommendations to the University Librarian on: renewal of Librarians holding probationary appointments and to Second Collective Agreement 2009-2012
+ARTICLE 3.2.2.1 LIBRARIAN EVALUATION COMMITTEE (LEC)

-- the Librarian Promotion and Assessment Committee (LPAC) on candidates for promotion and permanent appointment. - 2.0 The membership of the Librarian Evaluation Committee shall consist of two Librarians and one faculty member, all elected by the Librarians (excluding the University Librarian).
-Members of the committee shall serve two year (initially staggered) terms. - 3.0 A member of the Librarian Evaluation Committee shall resign from that Committee when: - a) her or his case is being considered; or - b) she or he is sitting, or has sat, on a second committee (for example, a sexual harassment committee) which has submitted a report pertaining to an applicant under consideration; or - c) she or he feels there is a conflict of interest. - d) the LEC Chair or University Librarian shall request the resignation if conflict of interest is perceived to exist. - 4.0 A new member will be elected by the Librarians (excluding the University Librarian) when one of the members of the Librarian Evaluation Committee resigns. - 5.0 One of the Librarian members of the Librarian Evaluation Committee shall be selected to act as Chair of the Committee. - 6.0 The Librarian Evaluation Committee shall follow the Evaluation Criteria [see 3.2.1] in their review of candidates for appointment renewal, permanent appointment and promotion. - 7.0 In assessing a Librarian's performance the Librarian Evaluation Committee shall base its findings on the criteria and include in its report: - a) a statement of the scope of the assessment and the sources of information used; - b) a summary of the information gathered; and - c) an analysis of the information gathered and the results of the assessment.
-The results must be evidentiary in basis, including references, quantity and quality of service work etc. Details on nature of publication, nature of collaborations including level of contribution and level of peer review for conference presentations must be included in those cases in which research output is to be considered.
+- 1.0 The Librarian Evaluation Committee (LEC) is a Standing Committee of the Library charged with the responsibility of reviewing and making recommendations to the University Librarian on: renewal of Librarians holding probationary appointments and to the Librarian Promotion and Assessment Committee (LPAC) on candidates for promotion and permanent appointment (with the exception of the University Librarian position). - 2.0 The membership of the Librarian Evaluation Committee shall consist of two Librarians and one Faculty member, all elected by the Librarians (excluding the University Librarian).
+Members of the committee shall serve two year (initially staggered) terms. - 3.0 A member of the Librarian Evaluation Committee shall resign from that Committee when: - a) her or his case is being considered; or - b) she or he is sitting, or has sat, on a second committee (for example, a sexual harassment committee) which has submitted a report pertaining to an applicant under consideration; or - c) she or he feels there is a conflict of interest. - d) the LEC Chair or University Librarian shall request the resignation if conflict of interest is perceived to exist. - 4.0 A new member will be elected by the Librarians (excluding the University Librarian) when one of the members of the Librarian Evaluation Committee resigns. - 5.0 One of the Librarian members of the Librarian Evaluation Committee shall be selected to act as Chair of the Committee. - 6.0 The Librarian Evaluation Committee shall follow the Evaluation Criteria [see 3.2.1] in their review of candidates for appointment renewal, permanent appointment and promotion. - 7.0 In assessing a Librarian's performance the Librarian Evaluation Committee shall review the candidate's file and meet to consider the candidate's application for renewal, permanence or promotion in accordance with the criteria and procedures in this Agreement.
+The LEC may solicit further information from the candidate where there are reasonable grounds for doing so.
+After consideration of the candidate's application, the LEC shall include in its letter to the University Librarian in the case of renewals, and to the Librarian Promotion and Assessment Committee in the case of permanence and promotion: